Botanical Name: Ocimum basilicum L.

 The plant contains 0.2 to 1 percent essential oil, which consists primarily of linalool and methyl chavicol, but it also contains small amounts of cineole, methyl cinnamate, and other terpenes.
 Other constituents include tannins, monoterpenes , sesquiterpenes and phenylpropanoids.

 Sweet basil is a highly aromatic herb, which in addition to its use in cooking also has its uses in herbal medicine (both the herb and the essential oil extracted from it).

 The plant is devoted to the Hindu gods Krishna and Vishnu and can often be found cultivated around the temples where those gods are worshipped.

 It is said that sweet basil was found growing around Jesus’ tomb after the resurrection, and the Greek Orthodox Church uses it in the holy water.
-In Greece it’s quite common to see the herb planted in front of houses since it’s believed to bring good luck.
-In Western Europe during the Middle Ages it was considered the devil’s herb and used in potions to protect against witches.
+In Greece, it is quite common to see the herb planted in front of houses since it is believed to bring good luck.
+In Western Europe, during the Middle Ages, it was considered the devil’s herb and used in potions to protect against witches.

 The herb was and still is used extensively in Ayurvedic (Indian) medicine for its antiseptic properties.
 Sweet basil is also used medically in China, mainly to promote good blood circulation after birth, and to treat kidney problems and stomach cramps

 It has been used traditionally to alleviate and treat flatulence, abdominal cramps, colic, constipation, and indigestion.
 It can also be used to prevent nausea and vomiting, and to rid the body of intestinal worms.